 - Keep portions smaller than your fist.
 It’s easy to overeat when you have too much food on your plate.
 Smaller portions help prevent overeating.
 Overeating can make health problems worse, especially if you have diabetes.
 One way to control overeating is to reduce portion sizes when you eat.
 For most foods, a reasonable portion is ½ to 1 cup – about the size of a woman’s fist.
 Even if your fist is larger than that, it is still a handy measuring tool that goes everywhere you go.
 Just keep your portions smaller than your fist.
 See our Suggested Servings from Each Food Group and Healthier Kids portion sizes.
 Not all foods fit the “fist” rule.

 - Plain vegetables, including salads without dressing.
-You can have as much as you want because these foods are filling and low in calories.
+You can have as much as you want because these foods are nutritious, filling and low in calories.

 - Control your hunger with filling foods that are low in calories.
-Foods such as soup, salad, fruits and vegetables can help fill you up without adding a lot of calories.
+Foods such as lower-sodium soup, salad, fruits and vegetables can help fill you up without adding a lot of calories.
 These foods will satisfy hunger and help you lose weight.
 Research shows that people feel less hungry when they eat a certain volume (amount) of food.
 High-fiber foods, such as fruits and vegetables, can provide a feeling of fullness and also digest slowly.
 That helps you feel satisfied longer so you eat less.

 - Keep track of what you eat.
 When you keep track of what you eat, you're more likely to meet your food goals.
 Studies show that keeping a food log or diary helps people lose weight and keep it off.